 Of course, you should have an understanding of aperture, shutter speed, and depth-of-field, and know which of the two dials you are most comfortable adjusting to make your shot properly exposed.
 This aside, the simplicity and intuitiveness of this system is hard to match in a classic, manual-only camera.
 It creates a shooting methodology that is incredibly quick and nearly effortless.
 There’s no guesswork, no looking at dials, no raising and lowering the camera to check readings or settings.
 You lift the camera to your eye, move one hand or the other in one direction or the other, and take your perfectly exposed shot.

 What this means is that anyone used to manual cameras will feel right at home, immediately understand the ethos of the machine, and shoot nothing but excellent shots.
-And anyone new to the world of manual shooting will find the 35SE a worthy tutor, and indeed, one of the best cameras on which to learn the art of exposure.
+And anyone new to the world of manual shooting will find the 35SE a capable tutor, and indeed, one of the best cameras on which to learn the art of exposure.

 And not to be overlooked in light of all this functional prowess, is the simple fact that the Rollei makes incredible images.
 Its lens, a Sonnar design by Carl Zeiss and (in this review copy) coated with Rollei’s HFT coatings, produces stunningly sharp, contrasty images with no distortion and brilliant color.
 Wide open it performs beautifully (so long as focus is correct), and stopped down it renders in an ultra crisp yet wonderfully artistic way.
 It’s a lens that produces images that dance the border between modern and vintage.